BroekMax/GitWDRORestrictedIntervention/README.md

 # WDRORestrictedIntervention Estimation
 This Git contains the R code and plots of the Master thesis "Estimation under Restricted Interventions via Wasserstein Distributionally Robust Optimisation".
-The methods are in the "src" folder.
-For instance, the Martingale WDRO estimator can be found in "src" folder.
+The methods are in the "src" folder and the simulations are in the "simulations" folder.
+Within the "simulations folder we have

+## Simulations
 Section 6.1:
 To perform the outlier experiment with PH-Anchor-RWP run:
 ```